apnadkarni/blt/doc/tabset.rst

     The tab's **-tearoff** option must also be set to true.
 The default is "0".

-  **-textside** *sideName*
-    If both images and text are specified for a tab, this option determines on which side of the tab the text is to be displayed.
-The valid sides are "left", "right", "top", and "bottom".
-The default value is "left".

   **-tiers** *numTiers*
     Specifies the maximum number of tiers to use to display the tabs.
 The default value is "1".